Corionis/ELS/artifacts/document/ideas.md

  * The exact locations of the contents of each library is not known at the beginning of a VolMunger run.
- * A directory of only one collection or the other will be modified between mongings.
+ * A directory of only one collection or the other will be modified between mungings.
    - If a volmunger.json exists on both it is a conflict
    - Conflicts are logged for re-run
- * To monge two operational systems will require one to use a collection file for the target system configured from its own connection perspective, e.g. drive letters, etc.
+ * To munge two operational systems will require one to use a collection file for the target system configured from its own connection perspective, e.g. drive letters, etc.